tejones/sap-fuse-certification/8_3-4_Performance_Load_And_Unicode_Test_Drive/README.md

 * Maven 3.0.4 or higher
 * JDK 1.7 or 1.8
-* A JBoss Fuse 6.3 container not running with a Fabric
+* A Red Hat Fuse 7.x container not running with a Fabric
-* SAP JCo3 and IDoc3 libraries (sapjco3.jar, sapidoc3.jar and JCo native library for your OS platform)
+* SAP JCo3 and IDoc3 libraries (sapjco3.jar, sapidoc3.jar and JCo native library for your OS platform).

 Configuring the Certification Test for your environment
 -------------------------------------------------------

 To configure the quick start for your environment:

-1. Deploy the JCo3 library jar and native library (for your platform) and IDoc3 library jar to the `lib` folder of your JBoss Fuse installation.
+1. Deploy the JCo3 library jar and native library (for your platform) and IDoc3 library jar to the `lib` folder of your Red Hat Fuse installation and the test
-2. In your JBoss Fuse installation, copy the `org.osgi.framework.system.packages.extra` property from the config properties file (`etc/config.properties`) to the custom properties file (`etc/custom.properties`) and append the following packages to the copied property:
+2. In your Red Hat Fuse installation, copy the `org.osgi.framework.system.packages.extra` property from the config properties file (`etc/config.properties`) to the custom properties file (`etc/custom.properties`) and append the following packages to the copied property:

 > org.osgi.framework.system.packages.extra = \
 >> ... \